VolmitSoftware/Abyssalith/README.md

 # Abyssalith, The Discord Bot

 This bot's repository is just a repo for a small server bot being that can do things.
-This is using Naming conventions from [Volmit Software](https://github.com/VolmitSoftware) This bot is only showing off the JDA at the current time, and making a bot to learn it.
-You are more than welcome to keep this code for whatever you want as this is just a proof of concept.
+This is using Naming conventions from [Volmit Software](https://github.com/VolmitSoftware).
+This bot is only showing off the JDA at the current time, and making a bot to learn it.
+You are more than welcome to keep this code for whatever you want, as this is just a proof of concept.

 ## Getting Started

 **This should help you get setup using this bot:**

-- When you compule the bot, and execute the bot(as a jar.
-Use a `.bat` file), Make this your config file
+- When you compile the bot, and execute the bot (as a jar.
+Use a `.bat` file.)
+Make this your config file
-- You need to use Gradlew shadowJar
+- You need to use `gradlew shadowJar`
 - Location of config file: `config/toolkit.json` in a folder next to your bot
 ```json
 {